web2solutions/voodux-react-functions-demo/docs/README.md

 This is a React application demo leveraging the [Agnostic Web Foundation](https://github.com/web2solutions/agnostic-web-foundation).

-`This demo is totaly built using React.Component functions.`
+`This demo is totaly built using React functional components`

-`This demo is built using Bootstrap 4.`
+`This demo is built using Material UI.`

 `This project was NOT bootstrapped with Create React App.`